AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-03-21-swift-xcode-kitura.md

 #### Adding a "cows" Route

-We could just add the necessary code to the existing files, but lets go the "Create Kitura Route", well, route.
+We could just add the necessary code to the existing files, but let's go the "Create Kitura Route", well, route.
 For demonstration purposes.<br>
 Select the "Routes" group in Xcode and press ⌘-n or do it using the menu: